Saadi Shirazi: Return to Shiraz

+Death and burial place

+A brief qasida to Majd-al-Din Rumi—who worked as an administrative officer in Shiraz under the Ilkhanate ruler Arghun (r.
+1284–1291) between 1287 and 1289—is seemingly the last dateable poetry by Saadi.
+A few years later, Saadi died in Shiraz.
+1291–1299 are the dates of death given by early sources.
+Nafisi came to the conclusion that Saadi died on 9 December 1292 after carefully examining the available data.
+Safa, drawing from the Tarikh-i guzida written in 1330 by Hamdallah Mustawfi—which is the earliest surviving reliable narrative—as well as other sources from the 14th century, concludes that Saadi died a year earlier, between 25 November and 22 December 1291.
+The benefit of this earlier date is that it helps explain why chronicles differ on the death date of Saadi.
+Because Saadi died in the last month of the year, commemorative chronicles may had honored the year of his death or the year after, at the end of the 40-day mourning period.
+Losensky therefore puts his death date as either 1291 or 1292.

+The German cartographer and explorer Carsten Niebuhr visited the tomb of Saadi in 1765, writing that "This building is very dilapidated, and will likely collapse unless some rich Mohammedan takes pity on it and has it repaired."
+A few years later, the Zand ruler Karim Khan Zand (r.
+1751–1779) ordered renovations to the tomb; he had an iron railing created around the gravestone and a brick and plaster structure created over the grave.

 Works

 Bustan and Gulistan

 Sa'di's best known works are Bustan (The Orchard) completed in 1257 and Gulistan (The Rose Garden) completed in 1258.
 Bustan is entirely in verse (epic metre).
 It consists of stories aptly illustrating the standard virtues recommended to Muslims (justice, liberality, modesty, contentment) and reflections on the behavior of dervishes and their ecstatic practices.
 Gulistan is mainly in prose and contains stories and personal anecdotes.
 The text is interspersed with a variety of short poems which contain aphorisms, advice, and humorous reflections, demonstrating Saadi's profound awareness of the absurdity of human existence.
 The fate of those who depend on the changeable moods of kings is contrasted with the freedom of the dervishes.

 Regarding the importance of professions Saadi writes: